 A robot can’t see your photos or even a pretty colour scheme.
 It doesn’t know that you’re a luxury guest house based in Betws y Coed unless you tell it you are!

 So as a rule of thumb you need a page for each search phrase you’d like to come up with.
 This is only a guide, for example, if you wanted to come up for

 - B&B Snowdonia

 - B&B Betws y Coed

-Ideally you’d need a page focussed on Snowdonia and a page focussed on Betws y Coed.
+Ideally, you’d need a page focused on Snowdonia and a page focused on Betws y Coed.
 To you and me it may seem obvious that Betws y Coed is in Snowdonia, but Google’s robot doesn’t know this unless you tell them!